hirememorey/yesand-music/ARCHITECTURE.md

 ## Overview

-YesAnd Music follows a "Brain vs. Hands" architecture that separates core musical intelligence from DAW integration, enabling focus on musical intelligence without being constrained by DAW-specific APIs.
+YesAnd Music follows a **Security-First Architecture** with "Brain vs. Hands" design that separates core musical intelligence from DAW integration, enabling focus on musical intelligence without being constrained by DAW-specific APIs.

+**🔒 SECURITY-FIRST ARCHITECTURE**: The project has implemented a **Security-First Architecture** where security is built into every component from the ground up, not added as an afterthought.
+This ensures production-ready reliability, performance, and user experience while maintaining the highest security standards.

 **CRITICAL ARCHITECTURAL EVOLUTION**: The project has implemented a **"Musical Scribe" architecture** inspired by Sully.ai's medical scribe model, where the system maintains full DAW project context awareness to provide truly intelligent musical assistance.
 This represents a fundamental shift from command-driven to context-driven musical collaboration.